SERENDIPITOUS THOUGHT FOR THE DAY

 Financial Serendipity refers to the occurrence of unexpected beneficial events that lead to financial gain or improved financial well-being.
 These are basically random appearing “happy accidents” in the financial world that benefit us.
 The element of surprise and lack of intentional planning are key aspects of financial serendipity.
 The fortunate encounters are recognizable through personal sagacity.

 So.
-You have to use your individually endowed sagacity in order to encounter a serendipitous fortune.
+You have to use your individual sagacity in order to encounter a serendipitous fortune.

 In 2003 Jerry Selbee saw a brochure of a new Michigan lottery game.
 He read the T&C and realized that statistically a $1 lottery ticket was worth more than $1 on a certain week (known as “roll-down week”).
 He decided that if he buys a sufficient number of tickets to play, the law of probability will work favorably for him.
 It wasn’t the first time he purchased a ticket.
 Odds are odds.
 Odds are not a guarantee.